Whittling Wood Like an Expert— A Simple Guide

 Vince Rielly/Shutterstock

 The simplest knife to use for whittling wood is a pocket knife.
-It’s easy to carry and has other functions, as well.
-Plus, unlike specialty knives, pocket knives can be found almost anywhere.
+It’s easy to carry and has other functions.
+Unlike specialty knives, pocket knives can be found almost anywhere.
 Pocket knives with several different blades can give you variety in your cuts.
 Browse the best whittling knives for every budget, need and experience level.
+If you have some experience and are fairly proficient with whittling knife use, consider pocket knives with multiple blades.

 3 / 10